backdrop/backdrop/README.md

   strongly recommend that you use a
   [supported version of PHP](https://secure.php.net/supported-versions.php).
 - MySQL 5.0.15 or higher with PDO enabled
-- Apache (recommended) or Nginx web server
+- Apache (recommended) or Nginx webserver
 - 50 MB of disk space (recommended), 15 MB (minimum)

 Installation